milosrancic/reactjs-bookstore/README.md

 [x] - spinner/loading while API is being fetched

-[] - React Router for cart only, in order to show list of selected/bought books

-[x] - notification that'll work as book is added on cart

-[] - edit notification color & text

 [x] - 'x' that appears when book is added to cart, and onclick => cart is empty & value is 0

 [x] - edit 'x', background-color, :hover color